Albedo

 This characterizes the reflections of the ground, just below your PV system (for example your roof).

-I.e. this albedo coefficient concerns the surfaces which are directly "seen" by the rear side of your bi-facial PV modules.
+In other words, this albedo coefficient concerns the surfaces that are directly "seen" by the rear side of your bifacial PV modules.

-The bifacial irradiance contribution (and bifacial gain) will be directly proportional to this albedo value.
+The bifacial irradiance contribution (and bifacial gain) is directly proportional to this albedo value.

 Albedo coefficient measurement

-The albedo is measured with an albedometer, which is basically made of 2 solarimeters: one measuring the horizontal irradiance (GlobHor), and one reversed measuring any irradiance coming from below the horizontal plane.
-The albedo coefficient is the ratio between both measurements.
+The albedo is measured with an albedometer, which is basically made of two solarimeters: one measuring the horizontal irradiance (GlobHor), and one reversed, measuring any irradiance coming from below the horizontal plane.
+The albedo coefficient is the ratio between the two measurements.

-The albedo measurements on-site should be long-term measurements.
-The instantaneous albedo value may depend on the height of the sun, the state of the ground (wet or dry), the ageing of the ground, etc.
+Albedo measurements on site should be long-term measurements.
+The instantaneous albedo value may depend on the height of the sun, the state of the ground (wet or dry), the weathering of the ground, etc.

-NB: Solarimeters in the plane of array, used for a reference incident irradiance in existing systems, should be positioned in a way that they "see" the albedo (on the first shed)..
-Otherwise the albedo coefficient has to be adapted (about null) when this POA irradiance is used in the simulation.
+NB: Solarimeters in the plane of array, used as a reference incident irradiance in existing systems, should be positioned in a way that they "see" the albedo (on the first shed).
+Otherwise, the albedo coefficient has to be adapted (close to zero) when this POA irradiance is used in the simulation.

-This is particularly true for solarimeters measuring POA irradiance in tracking systems: They should be placed on a prolongation of the axis, without neighbor trackers. :
+This is particularly true for solarimeters measuring POA irradiance in tracking systems: they should be placed on an extension of the axis, without neighboring trackers.